PilzDE/psen_scan_v2/README.md

 Scan angle resolution.
 (Radian) The value is rounded to a multiple of 0.1 deg and has to be in the range [0.1, 10] degrees.

 _config_file_ (_string_, default: "")
 Full path to a scanner config file.
-If a file is provided the configured zonesets are published, see [here](#importing-the-zoneset-configuration) for more information.
+If a file is provided the configured zonesets and active zone marker are published, see [here](#importing-the-zoneset-configuration) for more information.

 ### Expert Parameters (optional)